probcomp/Venturecxx/modeling.rst

   The semantics are as Scheme's `let*`: each `exp` is evaluated in turn, its result is bound to the `param`, and made available to subsequent `exp` s and the `body`.

+- `(quote datum)`: Literal data.

+  The datum must be a Venture expression.
+  As in Scheme, a `quote` form returns a representation of the given expression as Venture data structures.